 In Idaho, Probate generally lasts for a period of 6-12 months.
 The law requires Probate to be open for a minimum of 6 months and a part of that is publishing a Notice to Creditors that requires 4 months by itself.

-Probate costs vary in Idaho, but you can expect to pay anywhere from $2,000 to $5,000 per Probate.
+Probate costs vary in Idaho, but you can expect to pay anywhere up to $5,000 per Probate.
 The cost typically depends on the complexity of the case.
 Each individual Attorney you meet with sets their own fees, which can be either a percentage of the Estate's value, hourly billing, or flat fee.

 Probate is aimed at accomplishing five general goals: